aschawla/kenya-community-healthcare-financing/README.md

 # kenya-community-healthcare-financing

-Repository for difference-in-difference analysis of Kenya Community Basehd Healthcare Financing Scheme All analysis conducted in Stata
+Repository for difference-in-difference analysis of Kenya Community Based Healthcare Financing Scheme All analysis conducted in Stata

 Data Sources: